charleszardo/TicTacToe/readme.md

 User interaction implemented with node's `readline` library.
 Coordinates may be entered as "x, y".
 Rows and columns are numbered 0 - 2.
 Run `Javascript/playTicTacToe.js` to play.

 ###jQuery
 Tic Tac Toe in the browser.
 Open `jQuery/skeleton/html/index.html` to play.
-Utitlizes [Browserify][browserify] to concatenate the Node source files.
+Utitlizes [Browserify][http://browserify.org/] to concatenate the Node source files.